Trincomalee, Sri Lanka Holiday Guide and Holiday Info

 Seruwila Buddhist temple

 Seruwila that built 2250 years ago by King Kawantissa is located in Eastern province.
-It is one of the most venerated historical temples in the island.
+It is one of the most venerated historical temples in Sri Lanka.
 The forehead bone of Buddha is said to be enshrined in the dagoba.
 Numerous ruins of great stone structure and to be seen here and there, some partly covered by the encroaching jungle.
 When permanent peace is restored, this holy place will be an important one for all Sri Lankan Buddhists.

 The beauty of the Kantale tank magnifies the last rays of the preceding day, by watching this ancient man-made reservoir, I felt a subtle sadness of our glories and present predicament.